mrspecht/mrspecht/README.md

 ## About me

-I’m Andre Specht, an instructor and developer with over 10 years of experience helping adult learners build skills through effective, engaging training.
-With a background in education, coding, and design, I’m passionate about making complex topics accessible and creating learning experiences that drive meaningful results.
+I’m Andre Specht, an educator and developer with over 10 years of experience helping learners build skills through effective, engaging training.
+With a background in adult education, learning design, and coding, I’m passionate about making complex topics accessible and creating learning experiences that drive meaningful results.

-Over the years, I’ve collaborated with cross-functional teams to design courses, deliver hands-on instruction, and prepare students for careers in software development and digital innovation.
-Currently, I mentor aspiring developers by teaching web technologies and programming in ways that are approachable and aligned with real industry needs.
-I also revise curricula and develop resources that make learning more effective.
+Throughout my career, I’ve collaborated with cross-functional teams to design courses, deliver hands-on instruction, and prepare students for careers in software development and digital innovation.
+Currently, I mentor aspiring developers by teaching web technologies and programming in ways that are approachable, practical, and aligned with industry needs.
+I also revise curricula and develop instructional resources that make learning more effective and memorable.

-My focus is on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.
-Beyond empowering others to grow, I stay active as a developer — building everything from personal websites to complex web applications.
-These experiences keep my problem-solving sharp and guide the practical insights I bring to every course I lead.
+Beyond helping others learn and grow, I stay active as a developer — building everything from personal websites to complex web applications.
+These experiences keep my problem-solving skills sharp and guide the practical insights I bring to every course I lead.

 <br />